FAQ & Camper Tips

 Artists’ CDs and Instructional Matierials

-order antabuse Logistics
+Logistics

 When You Arrive on Site

 As you continue on 75th Rd off US 90, you’ll reach the gates to Cerveny Conference Center.
 Just head down the main road; you’ll pass the RV and tenting complex on your left and eventually reach the Cenference Center itself (flags and a big parking area).
-Come through the main entrance into the courtyard and look for our check-in table at the Dining Hall.
+Come through the main entrance into the courtyard and look for our check-in table at the Varn Dining Hall.
 We’ll give you your room assignments, schedules, etc.

 Climate